timfish/electron-protocol-ipc/README.md

 # `electron-protocol-ipc` 💫

-Experimental Inter-Process Communication for Electron via a custom protocol.
+Experimental Inter-Process Communication for Electron via a custom protocol with similar features to the Electron `ipcMain` and `ipcRenderer` APIs.

-With Electron's recommended configuration of `nodeIntegration: false`, a preload script is required to expose IPC between the main and renderers.
+With Electron's recommended configuration of `nodeIntegration: false`, a preload script is required to expose IPC between the main and renderer precesses.
 If you're also using the recommended `contextIsolation: true`, you'll need to expose the IPC in the preload via `contextBridge`.

 Although this is relatively painless when you've done it a few times, it is not trivial for newcomers.